laureschemm/notes/README.md

 # 2024-02-18
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.
 First, determine which tasks are the most important and which can wait until later.
 Then, allocate time for each task based on its complexity and importance.
 Finally, use version control and other organizational tools to keep your code clean and easy to manage.
 By following these tips, you will be able to complete your projects more quickly and with fewer errors.

+# 2024-02-19
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to clear your mind and refocus.
+Avoid multitasking as much as possible, as it can be distracting and lead to mistakes.
+Instead, focus on one task at a time and give it your full attention.
+You can always come back to other tasks later.